evrythng/reactor-arianee/README.md

 ## JSON certificate

-Here is an example of certificate you can use:
+Here is an example of a certificate you can use:

 ```json
 {